d3rt0xx/FlyffDroid/README.md

 ## # Disclaimer

-FlyffDroid is **NOT** affiliated with Gala Lab Corp., Sniegu Technologies SAS or Flyff Universe.
+FlyffDroid is **NOT** affiliated with "Gala Lab Corp.", "Wemade Connect Co., Ltd.", "Sniegu Technologies SAS" or "Flyff Universe".